ryppl/__legacy/docs/wiki.rst

 :"*": is a glob that matches any characters within a file or directory name
-:"**": is a recursive glob that matches any characters within a file or directory name as well as a forward slash (thus an arbitrarily deep number of directories)
+:"**": is a recursive glob that matches any (or no) characters within a file or directory name as well as a forward slash (thus an arbitrarily deep number of directories)